-- Manual wheelchair
+- · Manual wheelchair

 - Ultralight or sports wheelchair

-- · Motorized wheelchair
+- Motorized wheelchair

-Your physical therapist can help you choose the wheelchair that is most appropriate for your lifestyle.
-Keep in mind that motorized wheelchair use may disqualify you from prosthetic device use.
+Your physical therapist can help you choose a wheelchair that is most appropriate for your lifestyle.
+Keep in mind that, in the eyes of your insurance company, motorized wheelchair use may disqualify you from prosthetic device coverage.